scaleway/serverless-functions-python/README.md

 # Serverless Functions Python 💜

-This repo contains utilities for testing your Python functions for Scaleway Serverless Functions.
+This repo contains utilities for testing your Python handlers for Scaleway Serverless Functions.

 ## ⚙️ Quick Start